vavanade/microbit/README.md

-Some MicroPython projects for micro:bit.
+Some MicroPython projects for micro:bit V2.

 ### Editor